webarkit/webarkit-testing/README.md

 then run `./build.sh` , the script will download the opencv pre-built.

-You are ready to modify the code and remember to re-build theproject every time with: `npm run build`
+You are ready to modify the code and remember to re-build the project every time with: `npm run build` and  re-build js code with `npm run dev-es6`

 ## Example

-Go in examples folder try the test example... you will see a message in the console.
+Go in examples folder try the example... point the pinball.jpg image and you will see some messages.